 When Nino Niederreiter was drafted fifth overall by the New York Islanders, he became the highest-selected Swiss-born player at the NHL draft.
 With that honor under his belt, Niederreiter continued breaking records with New York when he made his debut in 2010, making him the youngest player to appear in and score a goal for the Islanders at the time.

 Despite this fast start, Niederreiter struggled to find a role with the franchise.
 He was returned to the Portland Winterhawks just nine games into the 2010 season to continue his development, and the following season only appeared in 55 games, playing limited minutes.
 By the lockout-shortened 2012-13 season, relationships soured between player and the franchise that drafted him.

-By the start of the 2013 offseason, it was clear that something had to give between Niederreiter and New York.
-Before free agency kicked off, he was sent to the Minnesota Wild for Cal Clutterbuck and a 2013 third-round draft selection.
+At the start of the 2013 offseason, it was clear that something had to give between Niederreiter and New York.
+Before free agency kicked off, he was dealt to the Minnesota Wild for Cal Clutterbuck and a 2013 third-round draft selection.

 With the Wild, Niederreiter saw a bigger role and increased ice time.
 However, his scoring was never exceptional, with streaky play dominating the discussion around him.
-While he would go on to break the 20-goal mark three times, his overall scoring totals never had the pop one would expect for a top-five pick.
+While he would go on to break the 20-goal mark three times, his overall totals never had the pop one would expect for a top-five pick.

-At the 2019 trade deadline, the Wild decided to move on from Niederreiter, who was sent to the Carolina Hurricanes for Victor Rask.
+At the 2019 trade deadline, the Wild moved on from Niederreiter, who was sent to the Carolina Hurricanes for Victor Rask.
 He immediately made an impact in Carolina, posting 14 goals and 30 points in 39 games along with four points in the playoffs.
-While the 2019-20 season has been less productive for him, all signs point to a bright future for him with the Hurricanes.
+While the 2019-20 season was less productive, all signs point to a bright future for him with the Hurricanes.

 6. Brett Connolly – Tampa Bay Lightning